 |Prone to Fading||More prone to fading||Less prone to fading|

 |Sizes||Typically 4-inches to 8-inches wide.
 Lengths typically up to 48 inches.
 Can be cut to size using a utility knife.||Widths starting at 4 inches and can reach up to 16 inches.
 Lengths range from 36 to 48 inches.
 Can be cut to size using a handsaw or circular saw.|

 |Colors||Available in many colors including white, gray, light and dark wood finishes, and black||Available in many colors including white, gray, light and dark wood finishes, and black|

 |Flooring Guide||Vinyl Plank Flooring Guide||Laminate Flooring Guide|

 Vinyl plank (LVP) holds up well under pressure.
-Unlike hardwoods, it isn’t prone to scratching from animal claws or active children running through the house.
-It’s very durable, even with the heaviest traffic.
+Unlike hardwoods, this material isn’t prone to scratching from animal claws or active children running through the house.
+It’s very durable, even under the heaviest traffic.

 Laminate flooring, like vinyl plank, is also extremely durable and is a good choice for homes with children and pets.
 It is extremely resistant to damage and will not have to be refinished over time like traditional hardwoods.

 However, it is possible to scratch or chip laminate flooring.
 Very heavy wear over the years can result in minor scratches on the flooring.
 Luckily, laminate repair kits are available online and at home improvement stores to improve the appearance of chips and scratches.